Gafum/fast-math/README.md

 ## Getting Started

 To run the project locally, simply clone this repository and navigate to the project directory.
+Download all packages with `yarn install`.
 Then, run the command `yarn dev` to start the development server.
 Make any changes as necessary, and use `git push` to deploy the changes to your repository.

 ## Features